 Open up a sports betting app in Canada or selected US states where betting is allowed and you will find a tab on your betslip for “round-robin”.
 This is where you will find all the various multiple bet options.
 To do this you need to have at least 3 selections in your betslip and the various options will be available.
 Adding more selections means that different options come available.
 See the example below from the Sugar House app (New Jersey), you can find the round-robin options in the top left of the betslip.

 Around the world, these are all called different things.
 In the UK these are all known as multiple bets.
 On Australian betting apps these are known as “Exotics”.

 All major bookmakers will accept Round Robin bets.
-If you go into a high street bookmakers, such as William Hill, you will find special betting slips that are easy to fill in and are especially designed for round robin bets.
+If you go to any betting app, such as the William Hill App, you will find special betting slips that are easy to fill in and are specially designed for round-robin bets.

 A typical round robin bet (in this example, horse racing) is constructed as follows:

 3.10 Chepstow – King of Clubs @ 4/1

 3.45 Market Rasen – Mulberry Hill @ 5/2